 Direct Traffic FAQ

-Why is my direct traffic so high?
+Why is my direct traffic so high in Google Analytics?

 Can social media traffic be counted as direct traffic?